What’s in this article

 Liability of Stamp Duty

-However, with regard to the transfer of Hong Kong stocks, if the transfer pertains to a contract note for the purchase or sale of the stock, it is the agent who is liable.
+However, regarding the transfer of Hong Kong stocks, if the transfer pertains to a contract note for the purchase or sale of the stock, it is the agent who is liable.

 However, if no agent played a role in either the purchase or sale of the stock, the entity which was primarily involved in the sale or purchase of the stock is liable for stamp duty.
 In the cases of all other transfers, the transferor and transferee are to be held liable for the stamp duty.

-Should you happen to have any difficulty in managing your stamp duty payments or any other issue related to taxation in Hong Kong, we at Paul Hype Page & Co are always willing to serve your needs.
-Our tax team will ensure that you do not fall afoul of any of Hong Kong’s tax laws by ensuring that your stamp duty or any other tax requirements are properly fulfilled.
-In this way, all our clients may remain completely tax compliant.
+Should you happen to have any difficulty in managing your stamp duty payments or any other issue related to taxation in Hong Kong, we at Paul Hype Page & Co. are always willing to serve your needs.
+Our tax team ensures compliance with Hong Kong’s tax laws, handling your stamp duty and other tax requirements efficiently.
+In this way, all our clients may remain completely tax-compliant.